Lucie Rie

-Dame Lucie Rie, DBE (16 March 1902 – 1 April 1995) ([lʊtsiː ʀiː]) was an Austrian-born British studio potter.
+Dame Lucie Rie, DBE (16 March 1902 – 1 April 1995) ([lʊtsiː ʀiː]) was an Austrian-born, independent, British studio potter.
+She is known for her extensive technical knowledge, her meticulously detailed experimentation with glazes and with firing and her unusual decorative techniques.

-Life
+Biography

 Early years and education

-Lucie Gomperz was born in Vienna, Lower Austria, Austria-Hungary, the youngest child of Benjamin Gomperz, a Jewish medical doctor who was a consultant to Sigmund Freud.
+Lucie Gomperz was born in Vienna, the youngest child of Gisela and Benjamin Gomperz, a Jewish medical doctor who was a consultant to Sigmund Freud.
 She had two brothers, Paul Gomperz and Teddy Gomperz.
 Paul Gomperz was killed at the Italian front in 1917.
 She had a liberal upbringing.

 She studied pottery under Michael Powolny at the Vienna Kunstgewerbeschule, a school of arts and crafts associated with the Wiener Werkstätte, in which she enrolled in 1922.